LornaHa/thermostat/README.md

 As a person
 So I don't waste electricity
 I want to be able to decrease the temperature of the thermostat

+As a manufacturer
+So that the thermostat doesn't break
+I want to be able to set the minimum temperature at 10 degrees

+As a person
+So I dont waste money
+I would like a power saving mode with a maximum temperature of 25 degrees

+As a person
+So I have flexibility
+I would like to turn off the power saving mode, and increase the maximum temperature